elsejj/verit/README.md

 for node project, `verit` will use `package.json` to manage version,

+# Flutter Project

+for flutter project, `verit` will use the `version` field in `pubspec.yaml`. the value should follow `x.y.z` with an optional `+build` suffix. when bumping or setting the version, `verit` keeps the build number if provided and writes updates back to `pubspec.yaml`.

 # Rust Project

 for rust project, `verit` will use `Cargo.toml` to manage version,